survivejs/react-book/manuscript/04_implementing_notes.md

 }
 ```

 If you check out the application now, you should see we're seeing results that are more like it.
-This is only start, though.
+This is only the start, though.
 Our `App` is getting cramped.
 It feels like there's a component waiting to be extracted.

 ## Extracting `Notes`

 If we keep on growing `App` like this we'll end up in trouble soon.
 Currently `App` deals with too many concerns.
 It shouldn't have to know what `Notes` look like.
 That's a perfect candidate for a component.
-As earlier we'll want something that will accept a prop, say `items`, and is able to render them in a list.
+As earlier, we'll want something that will accept a prop, say `items`, and is able to render them in a list.
 We already have logic for that in `App`.
 It needs to moved out.

 T> Recognizing components is an important skill when working with React.
 There's small overhead to creating them and it allows you to model your problems in exact terms.
 At high level you will just worry about layout and connecting data.
 As you go lower in the architecture you start to see more concrete structures.